Region: Sheki Rayon

 Sheki has an eventful history; the city has been in constant flux between independence and foreign occupation, destruction and reconstruction.
 When Sheki belonged to the ancient kingdom of Albania (Caucasian Albania), it was attacked several times: by the Persians, the Romans, the Arabs, the Mongols and the Parthians.

 The Khanat Sheki until 1819

-When the city became independent from the Shirvanshah in the early 16th century, the Khanat Sheki was founded, the capital of which was Sheki himself.
-After the Khanat had first been under Persian rule, it briefly became independent in 1747, only to be immediately conquered again by the Khanat Quba.
-Between 1761 and 1765, the Khanat Sheki was part of Dagestan, about 40 years later it was annexed by the Russian Empire.
+When the city became independent from the Shirvanshah in the early 16th century, the Khanate Sheki was founded, the capital of which was Sheki himself.
+After the Khanate had first been under Persian rule, it briefly became independent in 1747, only to be immediately conquered again by the Khanate Quba.
+Between 1761 and 1765, the Khanate Sheki was part of Dagestan, about 40 years later it was annexed by the Russian Empire.

 Near Georgia and Dagestan

 Sheki's turbulent history with its many influences from other cultures and its location on the Silk Road are two reasons why it is one of Azerbaijan's most popular tourist destinations today.
 The city is located in the north of the country.
 As the crow flies, it is only 15km to the border with Dagestan and 30km to Georgia.

 Nestled in an incomparably beautiful landscape, Sheki lies on the forested foothills of the Great Caucasus.
 Sheki itself lies about 500 meters above sea level, the surrounding mountains reach heights of up to 3,000 meters.

 Sheki and the forested foothills of the Greater Caucasus mountains.